Stanley Kubrick: Editing and music

 Kubrick is credited with introducing Hungarian composer György Ligeti to a broad Western audience by including his music in 2001, The Shining and Eyes Wide Shut.
 According to Baxter, the music in 2001 was "at the forefront of Kubrick's mind" when he conceived the film.
 During earlier screening he played music by Mendelssohn (Note: Baxter states that Kubrick had originally intended using the scherzo from Mendelssohn's A Midsummer Night's Dream to accompany the shuttle docking at the space station but changed his mind after hearing Johann Strauss's Blue Danube waltz.) and Vaughan Williams, and Kubrick and writer Clarke had listened to Carl Orff's transcription of Carmina Burana, consisting of 13th century sacred and secular songs.
 Ligeti's music employed the new style of micropolyphony, which used sustained dissonant chords that shift slowly over time, a style he originated.
-Its inclusion in the film became a "boon for the relatively unknown composer" partly because it was introduced alongside background by Johann Strauss and Richard Strauss.
+Its inclusion in the film became a "boon for the relatively unknown composer".

-In addition to Ligeti, Kubrick enjoyed a collaboration with composer Wendy Carlos, whose 1968 album Switched-On Bach—which re-interpreted baroque music through the use of a Moog synthesizer—caught his attention.
+In addition to Ligeti, Kubrick enjoyed a collaboration with composer Wendy Carlos.
 In 1971, Carlos composed and recorded music for the soundtrack of A Clockwork Orange.
 Additional music not used in the film was released in 1972 as Wendy Carlos's Clockwork Orange.
 Kubrick later collaborated with Carlos on The Shining (1980).
 The opening of the film employs Carlos' rendering of "Dies Irae" (Day of Wrath) from Hector Berlioz's Symphonie Fantastique.
+Kubrick also worked with his daughter Vivian Kubrick, who was credited under the pseudonym "Abigail Mead", on Full Metal Jacket (1987).